-- 1. Any recognized student organization that wishes to sponsor an off-campus activity using the name of the Universidad Central del Caribe, must submit a written request within 15 working days of the event.
-This request shall be submitted to the DASA or his/her delegate. - Officially recognized student organizations must coordinate these activities with the DASA or his/her delegate. - 3.
+- Any recognized student organization that wishes to sponsor an off-campus activity using the name of the Universidad Central del Caribe, must submit a written request within fifteen (15) working days of the event.
+This request shall be submitted to the DASA, ADASA, or the corresponding delegate. - 2.
+Officially recognized student organizations must coordinate these activities with the DASA, ADASA, or the corresponding delegate. - 3.
 The concerned student organization will be responsible for holding the activity in the appropriate place, for assuring that no damage is done to the reputation of the Institution, and for guaranteeing that the Institution is not liable for any legal action.